Constitution of the Student Government Association General Assembly of Truckee Meadows Community College

 Section 4.
 Vacancies

-A vacancy in any elected office of the General Assembly, other than the president, may be filled by a General Assembly member through an appointment made by the president.
+A vacancy in the office of vice-president may be filled by a General Assembly member through an appointment made by the president.
 The appointment must be approved by a two-thirds majority vote of the General Assembly members present at any regular or special General Assembly meeting.
 In the event of a vacancy of the office of president, the vice president may be appointed to the office of president by a two-thirds majority vote of the General Assembly members present at a regular or special General Assembly meeting.

 Section 5.
 Resignation